gabrielmcg/vp-netlify-test/blog/horizontal-pod-autoscaling.md

 php-apache   ClusterIP   10.96.103.118   <none>        80/TCP    1m
 ```

-Use the `kubectl patch' command to change the service type to 'NodePort' and to set an explicit port, in this instance `33999`.
+Use the `kubectl patch` command to change the service type to `NodePort` and to set an explicit port, in this instance `33999`.

 ```
 # kubectl patch svc php-apache --type='json' -p '[{"op":"replace","path":"/spec/type","value":"NodePort"}]'